pantheon-systems/documentation/source/content/autopilot.md

 If you build or maintain WordPress and Drupal sites, Autopilot is for you.

-Upkeep can be tedious with constant monitoring, building, maintaining websites, and working cross-functionally to deliver digital experiences for customers.
+Site upkeep can be tedious with constant monitoring, building, maintaining websites, and working cross-functionally to deliver digital experiences for customers.
 Autopilot relieves you of the continual and tedious maintenance work it takes to keep sites updated.

-Autpilot requires Multidev, and is available to Pantheon accounts with [Gold support](/support#support-features-and-response-times) or higher.
+Autopilot requires Multidev, and is available to Pantheon accounts with [Gold support](/support#support-features-and-response-times) or higher.

 ### Is Autopilot configurable per site?